 When you create a NIC Team, you must select what Teaming Mode to use.
 The Teaming Mode determines how the server and switch(es) will split traffic between the multiple links.
 There are three types of Teaming modes: Switch independent, LACP, and Static.

-There are a few situations where you may choose to use Switch Independent Teaming Mode like:
+There are a few situations where you may choose to use Switch Independent Teaming Mode like.
+This could be when:

-- when you won't make configuration changes on your connected switches
+- you won’t make configuration changes on your connected switches

-- when you will use multiple non-stack switches for the team members
+- using multiple non-stack switches for the team members

 If you prefer to use one adapter for traffic and only fail-over to a standby adapter during physical link failure, you must use Switch independent teaming mode and configure a Standby adapter.

 A standby adapter is not used often because it reduces the total bandwidth that is available for communicating with the server.
 The default setting is “None (all adapters Active)”.

 Static teaming requires that you manually configure ports on the switch that connect with the NIC team into a Link Aggregation Group (LAG).
 The server and switch will split traffic between all links that are up.

 If a port on either end is connected to some other device, traffic will be split down this link that isn’t expecting it.
 Thus, it provides no help to isolate errors like incorrectly plugged cables.